omnata-labs/salesforce-oauth-client-credentials/README.md

 Salesforce's out-of-the-box support for OAuth clients is limited to [Authorization Code Grant](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1).
 If you want to use [Client Credentials Grant](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) (system to system, as opposed to redirecting a browser session), you're on your own and you need an Auth Provider Plugin.

 If you google this, there are several guides on building one as well as open source implementations.
-But they all store the Client ID and Client Secret in the Custom Metadata for the Auth Provider - That's a paddlin'.
+But they all store the Client ID and Client Secret as plain, readable text in the Custom Metadata for the Auth Provider - That's a paddlin'.

 This implementation uses a second set of Named Credentials to store the Client ID and Secret, which is best practise on the Salesforce Platform.